 8. Time to link all of your questions and Endings together using Logic.

-From the right-hand sidebar, open the Logic tab, switch to the Advanced view and click on Branching and calculations.
+From the right-hand sidebar, open the Logic tab and click on Branching and calculations.

 First, find the question block that corresponds to your first Multiple Choice question, asking visitors what they were interested in.
 Within this question block, add four rules that direct each of the options in your first Multiple Choice question to the correct follow-up question or Ending, as shown below.

 Then, add rules for follow-up questions that direct different answers to the correct question or Ending.
 For example, question 3, about program length, should flow directly to question 4, about program subject area.
 On the other hand, the answers to question 4 should flow to Endings that combine the preferences regarding length and subject area.

 Each combination of preferences - in this case, there’s a total of six - needs a separate logical rule for the flow to work correctly.
 Here’s an example of one of those six rules:

 When it comes to question 5, which is a Short Text question that lets visitors type in a few keywords regarding their interests, you can direct respondents to the right Ending by using rules that work based on the content of the respondents’ answers.

 For example, answers containing the string “job” or “hiring” could flow to an Ending linking to your organization’s hiring page, and answers containing the string “enroll” could flow to an Ending linking to the camp enrollment page.
 All other answers should flow to an Ending with a link to a generic contact page.
 Here’s a visual of how one of these rules might look: